 For me it is a question of where to draw the line.
 I believe in a god which is a supernatural being.
 A being that exists beyond the limits of our natural world.
 And I believe in other supernatural concepts: a heavenly existence that lies beyond our material Universe, a truly free will, and our immortal souls.
 All of these concepts exist beyond the laws of nature to either prove or disprove.
 But I still believe that they exist.
 How do I reconcile my belief in their existence with Jesus’ supernatural miracles?
 Is it possible to believe in some supernatural occurrences and not others?
 This post explores that tension.

 I believe in a loving god but do not believe They would interfere in the natural world by breaking its laws.
 That is not to say that the The Greatest Love does not intervene in people’s lives.
 They can and in fact in my case They have.
 But when They do I believe the laws of nature are not compromised.
 Modern science and the scientific method is still in it’s infancy relative to the dawn of humankind but the truths they have already uncovered, I believe, have provided compelling evidence that all phenomena in the natural world have worldly explanations that do not need to involve the supernatural.
-That to start believing in supernatural events occurring in the natural Universe is to suspend critical thinking and suffocate scientific curiosity.
+That to start believing in supernatural events that break the laws of nature is to suspend critical thinking and suffocate scientific curiosity.
 This does a disservice to all humankind.

 I believe our natural world is governed by scientific laws, many yet to be discovered, not the whim of gods performing supernatural acts.
 The true miracles lie in these laws which I believe were divinely conceived.
 Laws which created the cosmos, galaxies, and interstellar clouds of dust.
 Dust that would eventually come together to form the stars and planets.
 Planets that would eventually bring forth life.
 And life that would eventually evolve to love.
 None of which is supernatural but nonetheless miraculous in that I believe it is orchestrated by a Higher Power.
 Miracles can be found all around us, without defying the laws of nature.
 We just need to open our eyes and see that nature is the miracle.